 Sulphides and oxides formed on the surface of silver hat will degrade the appearance seriously.
-To solve the problem, Al2O3 protecting film was deposited on silver hat for anti-tarnishing by thermal atomic layer deposition technique with Al(CH3)3 and H2O as precursors at low substrate temperature.
+To solve the problem, Al2O3 protecting film was deposited on silver hat for anti-tarnishing by thermal atomic layer deposition technique with $Al(CH_3)3$ and $H_2O$ as precursors at low substrate temperature.
 The film with thickness uniformity less than 6.8% has been successfully prepared on both the internal and external surfaces of silver hat by designing and using a dispersal device to make the gas flow uniform.
 Some small particles appearing on the surface of the film disappear by optimizing process parameters.
-The x-ray diffraction test shows that the film is amorphous at 1202.
-The x-ray photoemission spectroscopy and scanning electron microscopy-energy dispersive spectrometer test show that the atomic ratio and weight percent of oxygen to aluminium for the Al_2O_3 film are 1.52 and 0.86 respectively.
+The x-ray photoemission spectroscopy and scanning electron microscopy-energy dispersive spectrometer test show that the atomic ratio and weight percent of oxygen to aluminium for the $Al_2O_3$ film are 1.52 and 0.86 respectively.
 The accelerated corrosion experiment, diffuse reflection test and color difference calculation show that the protecting film with thickness of 30nm has a satisfactory antitarnishing effect and produces no effect on the appearance of silver ornament.